sshermz/SN-Smart-Contracts/README.md

 $ npm run build
 ```

-Install Steps for deploying prebuilt production build (./dist files) on Node.js http-server
+Install Steps for deploying prebuilt production build (./dist files) on Node.js http-server:
 ```
 These steps assume that you have been provided the ./dist subdirectory from a production build via 'npm run build'.

 1) Install Node.js